ibm-cloud-docs/speech-to-text/language-create.md

 A new custom language model has the following attributes:

--   `name` (*required* string) - A user-defined name for the new custom model.
-Use a name that describes the domain of the custom model, such as `Medical custom model` or `Legal custom model`.
-Use a name that is unique among all custom language models that you own.
-Use a localized name that matches the language of the custom model.
+`name` (*required* string)
+:   A user-defined name for the new custom model.
+Use a localized name that matches the language of the custom model and describes the domain of the model, such as `Medical custom model` or `Legal custom model`.
+    -   Include a maximum of 256 characters in the name.
+    -   Do not use backslashes, slashes, colons, equal signs, ampersands, or question marks in the name.
+    -   Use a name that is unique among all custom language models that you own.

--   `base_model_name` (*required* string) - The name of the language model that is to be customized by the new custom model.
-The new model can be used only with the base model that it customizes.
+`base_model_name` (*required* string)
+:   The name of the base language model that is to be customized by the new custom model.
+You must use the name of a model that is returned by the `GET /v1/models` method.
+The new custom model can be used only with the base model that it customizes.

--   `dialect` (*optional* string) - The dialect of the specified language that is to be used with the new custom model. *For all languages, it is always safe to omit this field.* The service automatically uses the language identifier from the name of the base model.
+`dialect` (*optional* string)
+:   The dialect of the specified language that is to be used with the new custom model. *For all languages, it is always safe to omit this field.* The service automatically uses the language identifier from the name of the base model.
 For example, the service automatically uses `en-US` for all US English models.

     If you specify the `dialect` for a new custom model, follow these guidelines:
     -   For non-Spanish previous-generation models and for next-generation models, you must specify a value that matches the five-character language identifier from the name of the base model.